WabweniBrian/WabweniBrian/README.md

 ## 💼 About Us

-**Wabtech** is dedicated to crafting modern, intuitive web solutions that captivate users and drive conversions.
+**Wabtech** is dedicated to crafting modern, intuitive web and mobile solutions that captivate users and drive conversions.
 Our offerings include:

 - **Modern UI Components**: Beautifully crafted, responsive UI elements for your projects.
 - **Clean Code**: Well-structured, maintainable code that scales with your needs.